josh098900/union_shop/README.md

 ## Project Structure

-This starter repository that you have forked provides a minimal skeletal structure with:
+This starter repository that you will fork provides a minimal skeletal structure with:

 - **Homepage** (`lib/main.dart`): A basic homepage
 - **Product Page** (`lib/product_page.dart`): A single product page